 Is the Sunbeam F1 VoLTE capable?

-Yes, they are fully VoLTE capable.
-On Verizon, they are on VoLTE all the time.
+Yes, it is fully VoLTE capable.
+On Verizon, it is on VoLTE all the time.
 On T-Mobile or AT&T, it’s up to the carrier.
 Sometimes the carrier will choose to route the call over 3G, and other times they will choose to use VoLTE.

 Is the Sunbeam F1 a "rugged" phone?

 No, this is not a military spec phone and it’s not ruggedized.
 The body is smooth plastic and slides relatively easily in and out of the pocket.